mablack/cordova-diagnostic-plugin/README.md

 Purpose: Generic and miscellaneous functionality.
 Platforms: Android, iOS and Windows 10 Mobile Configuration name: N/A - always installed, regardless of whether the module preference key is present in `config.xml`.

-### isCameraAvailable()

-Platforms: Android, iOS and Windows 10 Mobile

-Checks if camera is available.

-Notes:
-- On Android & iOS this returns true if the device has a camera AND the application is authorized to use it.
-- On Windows 10 Mobile this returns true if the device has a **rear-facing** camera.

-Notes for Android:
-- On Android by default this checks run-time permission for both `READ_EXTERNAL_STORAGE` and `CAMERA` because [cordova-plugin-camera@2.2+](https://github.com/apache/cordova-plugin-camera) requires both of these permissions.
-- The call signature `cordova.plugins.diagnostic.isCameraAvailable(successCallback, errorCallback, externalStorage)` is also supported for benefit of the [ionic-native Promise API wrapper](https://github.com/driftyco/ionic-native/blob/master/src/%40ionic-native/plugins/diagnostic/index.ts).

-    cordova.plugins.diagnostic.isCameraAvailable(params);
-    cordova.plugins.diagnostic.isCameraAvailable(successCallback, errorCallback, params)
-    cordova.plugins.diagnostic.isCameraAvailable(successCallback, errorCallback, externalStorage)

-#### Parameters
-- {Object} params - (optional) parameters:
-    - {Function} successCallback -  The callback which will be called when operation is successful.
-The function is passed a single boolean parameter which is TRUE if camera is present and authorized for use.
-    - {Function} errorCallback -  The callback which will be called when operation encounters an error.
-The function is passed a single string parameter containing the error message.
-    - {Boolean} externalStorage - (Android only) If true, checks permission for `READ_EXTERNAL_STORAGE` in addition to `CAMERA` run-time permission.
-Defaults to true.

-#### Example usage

-    cordova.plugins.diagnostic.isCameraAvailable({
-        successCallback: function(available){
-            console.log("Camera is " + (available ? "available" : "not available"));
-        },
-        errorCallback: function(error){
-            console.error("The following error occurred: "+error);
-        },
-        externalStorage: false
-    });

-    cordova.plugins.diagnostic.isCameraAvailable(
-        function(available){
-            console.log("Camera is " + (available ? "available" : "not available"));
-        }, function(error){
-            console.error("The following error occurred: "+error);
-        }, {
-            externalStorage: false
-        }
-    );

-    cordova.plugins.diagnostic.isCameraAvailable(
-        function(available){
-            console.log("Camera is " + (available ? "available" : "not available"));
-        }, function(error){
-            console.error("The following error occurred: "+error);
-        }, false
-    );

 ### switchToMobileDataSettings()